devtut/generate/docs/python/incompatibilities-moving-from-python-2-to-python-3.md

 ```

-Additionally, Python 3 added a [`bytes` object](https://docs.python.org/3/library/functions.html#func-bytes), suitable for binary =blobs= or writing to encoding-independent files.
+Additionally, Python 3 added a [`bytes` object](https://docs.python.org/3/library/functions.html#func-bytes), suitable for binary "blobs" or writing to encoding-independent files.
 To create a bytes object, you can prefix `b` to a string literal or call the string's `encode` method:

 ```
 # Or, if you really need a byte string: